Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Introduction

-To further understand the complicated process of relaxation, recent numerical studies have focused on steepest descent dynamics~\cite{Chacko2019Slow,Nishikawa2021Relaxation,GonzalezLopez2020energy,Folena2021Gradient}.
-This is one of the simplest models of quenching to zero temperature; the Langevin equation is applied with the noise term suppressed, i.e., the velocity of a particle is proportional to the force acting on it.
-Particularly in Ref.~\cite{Chacko2019Slow}, packings of athermal particles slightly above jamming were studied in both two and three spatial dimensions.
-It was found that the root mean squared particle speed, which is directly connected to the time derivative of the total potential energy, decays with a power law $\propto t^{-\beta}$.
+To further understand the relaxation after quenching, recent numerical studies have focused on steepest descent dynamics~\cite{Chacko2019Slow,Nishikawa2021Relaxation,GonzalezLopez2020energy,Folena2021Gradient}.
+This is the Langevin equation with the noise term suppressed and one of the simplest models of quenching to zero temperature.
+This algorithm is of particular importance because there is, at least in principle, a one-to-one correspondence between initial states and mechanically stable final states, called inherent structures.
+In Ref.~\cite{Chacko2019Slow}, packings of athermal particles slightly above jamming were studied in both two and three spatial dimensions.
+The authors of this study focused on the root mean squared particle speed, which is a square root of the mean squared force \eq{ W = \frac{1}{N} \sum_{i=1}^N \bs{f}_i^2 , } where $N$ is the number of particles and $\bs{f}_i$ is the force acting on particle $i$.
+This $W$-function was first introduced to study the so-called geometrical transition discussed in the context of the mode-coupling theory~\cite{Angelani2000Saddles,Broderix2000Energy}.
+It was found in Ref.~\cite{Chacko2019Slow} that the root mean squared particle speed decays with a power law $\propto t^{-\beta}$, where $t$ is the time after quenching.
 The exponent $\beta$ depends on the spatial dimension: $\beta=0.92$ for two dimensions and $\beta=0.85$ for three dimensions.
-This power-law relaxation of liquids into the underlying local minima of the potential energy landscape, called inherent structures, is governed by temporally intermittent and spatially localized spots of non-affine displacements, which are called hot spots in Ref.~\cite{Chacko2019Slow}.
-The hot spots are surrounded by backgrounds exhibiting swirling motion and are becoming more prominent and sparser with time, thus resembling local plastic events in glasses under shear, known as shear transformation zones~\cite{Argon1979Plastic,Falk1998Dynamics,Tanguy2006Plastic,Schall2007Structural}.
+This power-law relaxation of liquids into inherent structures is governed by temporally intermittent and spatially localized spots of non-affine displacements, which are called hot spots in Ref.~\cite{Chacko2019Slow}.
+The hot spots are surrounded by backgrounds exhibiting swirling motion and become more prominent and sparser with time, resembling local plastic events in glasses under shear known as shear transformation zones~\cite{Argon1979Plastic,Falk1998Dynamics,Tanguy2006Plastic,Schall2007Structural}.

+Soon after the research reported in Ref.~\cite{Chacko2019Slow}, Nishikawa \textit{et al.} investigated the steepest descent dynamics in several glass-forming models over a broad range of temperatures\footnote{ There are two temperatures to characterize quenching: the parent and target temperatures.
+The former is the one at which the system is equilibrated before quenching and the latter is the one to which the system is quenched.
+In the case of the steepest descent dynamics, the latter is zero and thus the word ``temperature'' always means the parent temperature in this paper. } and spatial dimensions~\cite{Nishikawa2021Relaxation}.
+The results showed that a mean-field Mari-Kurchan (MK) model undergoes a qualitative change in the relaxation dynamics.
+The root mean squared particle speed follows a power-law decay at high temperatures and an exponential decay at low temperatures.
+The exponent of the power-law decay at high temperatures is $\beta = 0.75$, which is different from the ones mentioned in the previous paragraph~\cite{Chacko2019Slow}.